 Critical Policy Issues

 At a time when the multifamily industry is facing increasing pressure to meet booming demand, an overly burdensome regulatory infrastructure is forcing financers, developers, and operators to manage numerous compliance hurdles and rising costs.
+These counterproductive regulations prevent the apartment industry from meeting the demand for housing.

 Priority Policy Issues